CMSgov/beneficiary-fhir-data/apps/bfd-pipeline/bfd-pipeline-rda-bridge/README.md

 # RDA Bridge
-Utility project for converting data to RDA data (such as rif files into RDA ndjson files) to be used with the bfd-pipeline-rda-grpc-server to provide synthetic RDA data for FISS and MCS claims.
+Utility project for converting data to RDA data (such as rif files into RDA ndjson files) to be used with the bfd-pipeline-rda-grpc-apps to provide synthetic RDA data for FISS and MCS claims.

 Additionally, the tool offers the ability to generate attribution files for the MBI values present in the generated claims, providing your own template sql script using handlebars templates.